BryanApellanes/Bam.Net/Products/bake/README.md

 When latest mode is selected, the binaries are expected to exist in the path {Builds}{Platform}{FrameworkVersion}\Debug\_**{latest}**, where **{latest}** is the commit hash read from {Builds}\latest and each remaining variable value is specified in the config file.
-The resulting nuget packages will have the suffix "-Dev-latest".
+The resulting nuget packages have the suffix "-Dev-latest".

 All binaries are also copied to C:\bam\latest so any projects referencing the binaries